Smiling woman with glasses and white teeth

 What is dental and optical insurance and do you need it?

 Good dental and optical care can help you stay healthy.
-If you pay for private treatment, health insurance or a cash plan can help you save money on dental and optical care.
+If you pay for private treatment, health insurance or a cash plan can help you save money.
 In this article, we look at different types of cover so you can consider your options.

 As seen in